Struct

 A struct is a composite data type (or record) declaration that defines a physically grouped list of variables under one name in a block of memory, allowing different variables to be accessed via a single pointer or by the struct declared name which returns the same address.

-For people coming from OOP languages, it can be thought as class
+For people coming from languages, it can be thought as class

 but with more restrictions.